EI-CoreBioinformatics/mikado/README.md

 For each parameter, it is possible to specify the following:

 * "multiplier"		A number by which the metrics will be multiplied to get the final score.
-* "operation"		A valid python operation string, using "x" as the key for the parameter.
-Possible examples include the following:
+* "rescaling"		This key controls the rescaling performed to calculate the score:
-    * "math.log(1+x)"
+**"max"
-    * "max(100-x, 0)"
+**"min"
-    * "1/x**2"
+**"target"

-In order to use a non-builtin expression like e.g. "log", it is necessary to specify the required modules in the "modules" head field of the JSON.
+Each parameter will have a score assigned which varies from 0 to 1.
+If the "target" rescaling is selected, it is *mandatory* to specify a "value" keyword.
+For details, see [RAMPART supporting material (section 2, page3)](http://bioinformatics.oxfordjournals.org/content/suppl/2015/01/29/btv056.DC1/supplementary.pdf)